nasa/fmdtools/docs/Development Guide.rst

 In fmdtools, these patterns can be helpful:

-* Instead of creating two very similar :class:`fmdtools.define.FxnBlock` classes (e.g. Drone and PilotedAircraft) and copying code between each, create a single class (e.g. Aircraft) with common methods/structures (e.g., Fly, Taxi, Park, etc.) and then use sub-classes to extend and/or replace methods/structures the common class as needed (e.g., Autonomous Navigation in the Drone vs. Piloted Navigation in the normal aircraft).
+* Instead of creating two very similar :class:`fmdtools.define.Function` classes (e.g. Drone and PilotedAircraft) and copying code between each, create a single class (e.g. Aircraft) with common methods/structures (e.g., Fly, Taxi, Park, etc.) and then use sub-classes to extend and/or replace methods/structures the common class as needed (e.g., Autonomous Navigation in the Drone vs. Piloted Navigation in the normal aircraft).
 * In a :class:`fmdtools.define.Model` definition, instead of having several flow dictionaries with similar/the same data inputs, define one dictionary at the beginning and use it in each of the :meth:`fmdtools.define.Model.add_flow` methods.
 * Instead copying code for the same operations to several different places in a model, write a single function instead.
 This method can then be documented/tested and extended to a variety of different use-cases which require the same basic operation to be done.